 The operation of physical sensors and other quantification methods, and the selection of appropriate emissions factors.

-Acceptance and Continuance

 Scope of the GHG Statement and the Engagement (Ref: Para.
-16(a))

-A19.
+17(a))

+A20.
 Examples of circumstances where the reasons for excluding known emissions sources from the GHG statement, or excluding disclosed emissions sources from the engagement, may not be reasonable in the circumstances include where: